PennLINC/ModelArrayIO/notebooks/readme_convoxel.md

 | FA            | FA/sub3_FA.mif | FA/sub3_FA_mask.mif | sub3          | 15     | F       |
 | ...            | ... | ... | ...          | ...     | ...       |

+Notes:
+* Columns that must be included are highlighted in ***bold and italics***;
-Notice that compared to csv file for ConFixel, here we need to provide a column called `source_mask_file`.
+    * Notice that compared to csv file for ConFixel, here we need to provide a column called `source_mask_file`.
 This column is for subject-specific masks, i.e. the boundary of the subject-specific images can be different from the group mask.
 If you don't have subject-specific masks, simply provide group mask here for each subject.
+* The order of columns can be changed.

 ## ConVoxel --> volume data